-What is post-traumatic stress?
+What is post-traumatic stress disorder?
+(PTSD)

 Post-traumatic stress disorder (PTSD) describes a set of symptoms that appear after experiencing a traumatic or catastrophic event.
 Those who experience PTSD have difficulty overcoming an unpleasant experience.
 These symptoms lead to an alteration of physical life to such an extent that leading a normal life becomes very difficult.